Chenenator/CS410-SP2025/README.md

 - Eduroam/WPA2-Enterprise support with prompt for university credentials

-Additional / Optional Setup:
+Additional Setup Considerations:

-- Consider finding a cloud to record all numerical data, a web host to display data for public to see, and a proxy server for any backend tasks, such as requesting data from the cloud.
+- A cloud to record all numerical data (e.g. ThingsBoard)
+- A web host to display data for the public to see
+- A proxy server for any backend tasks, such as requesting data from the cloud (e.g. Microsoft Azure)

 ---